This section reports on aspects of the Federal Circuit Court’s corporate governance arrangements.

 The Court has, as part of its corporate governance arrangements, appropriate mechanisms to manage general business risk as well as fraud risk.

-In 2015–16, the Court's internal audit services were provided by RSM Bird Cameron and monitored by the Audit and Risk Committee.
+The Court’s internal audit services were provided by RSM Bird Cameron and monitored by the Audit and Risk Committee.

-The Court promotes a culture that supports the identification, analysis, assessment, treatment, monitoring and review of all strategic, operational, compliance and financial risks.
-This is supported by the Court's Risk Control and Compliance Framework.
+The Court promotes a culture which supports the identification, analysis, assessment, treatment, monitoring and review of all strategic, operational, compliance and financial risks.
+This is supported by the Court’s Risk Control and Compliance Framework.

 The Court continued to participate in the annual Comcover benchmarking survey, which measures risk and assesses the extent of cultural change within agencies.
 The Court’s overall result continued to improve, reflecting the Court’s efforts in the area of risk management.

-The Procurement and Risk Management section continues to provide, as a standing agenda item, regular updates on risk related activities to the Audit and Risk Committee.
+The Procurement and Risk Management section continues to provide, as a standing agenda item, regular updates on risk related activities to the courts’ Audit and Risk Committee.